rehan-ankalgi-7t2/AI-ML-lab-programs/readme.md

 ## Experiment 2: Candidate Elimination Algorithm
 #### Problem Statement

-For a givrn set of training data examples stored in a CSV file, implement and demonstrate that Candidate-Elimination Algorithm to output a description of the set of all hypothesis consistent with the training examples.
+For a given set of training data examples stored in a CSV file, implement and demonstrate that Candidate-Elimination Algorithm to output a description of the set of all hypothesis consistent with the training examples.

 #### Task: